Devon-Piekema-CS/CSE1910-CSE-Project-A/log/week1.md

 ## Get an Idea for a project.

 ## Did you accomplish last week’s goal?
 Why/why not?
-## Yes, I cam up with the idea for Misère Tic Tac Toe.
+## Yes, I came up with the idea for Misère Tic Tac Toe.

 ## What did you learn this week?
 ## I learned that my project might be more dificult than I expected.